-14 Investments in subsidiaries
+13 Investments in subsidiaries

-Details of the Company's subsidiaries at 31 March 2010 are as follows:
+Details of the Company's subsidiaries at 31 March 2011 are as follows:

-Name Place of incorporation and operation Proportion of ownership interest and voting power held Potter & Moore Innovations Limited England 100% Potter and Moore International Inc United States of America 100% The Real Shaving Company Limited England 100% The Natural Grooming Company Limited England 100% St James Perfumery Co Limited England 100% Ashworth & Claire Limited England 100% The Haircare Studio Limited England 100% The Hair Design Studio Limited England 100% The Sensual Secrets Company Limited England 100% Creightons Naturally Limited England 100%
+Name Place of incorporation and operation Proportion of ownership interest and voting power held

+Potter & Moore Innovations Limited England 100%

+Potter and Moore International Inc United States of America 100%

+The Real Shaving Company Limited England 100%

+The Natural Grooming Company Limited England 100%

+St James Perfumery Co Limited England 100%

+Ashworth & Claire Limited England 100%

+The Haircare Studio Limited England 100%

+The Hair Design Studio Limited England 100%

+The Sensual Secrets Company Limited England 100%

+Creightons Naturally Limited England 100%

+Groomed Limited England 100%

+TS Ventures Limited England 55%

+Twisted Sista Limited England 100%

+Mother Goose Limited England 75%

 The activity of Potter & Moore Innovations Ltd is the creation and manufacture of toiletries and fragrances.
-The activity of Potter and Moore International Inc is the distribution of personal care products.
-All other subsidiaries were dormant throughout the years ended 31 March 2010 and 31 March 2009.
+The activity of Potter and Moore International Inc is a distribution of personal care products.
+TS Ventures Ltd and Mother Goose Ltd were set up during the period and acquired the intellectual property rights of the Twisted Sista and Mother Goose brands and no trading activities took place during the period.
+All other subsidiaries were dormant throughout the years ended 31 March 2011 and 31 March 2010.

-15 Inventories
+14 Inventories

 Group Company

+2011 2010 2011 2010

-2010 £000 2009 £000 2010 £000 2009 £000
+£000 £000 £000 £000

-Raw materials 837 1,107 -
+Raw materials 782 837 -

-Work in progress 191 120 -
+Work in progress 186 191 -

-Finished goods 1,742 1,323 -
+Finished goods 2,057 1,742 -

-2,770 2,550 -
+3,025 2,770

-Inventories with a carrying value of $\pounds 2,770,000$ (2009 - $\pounds 2,550,000$ ) have been pledged as security for the Group's bank overdrafts.
+Inventories with a carrying value of $\pounds 3,025,000$ (2010 - $\pounds 2,770,000$) have been pledged as security for the Group's bank overdrafts.
 Management believe that net realisable value approximates to fair value.